Resonances of compressible stars in precessing orbits around a spinning black hole: Perturbative expansion

 \subsection{Order 2}

 In the previous paper, we also found resonances at the second order of perturbation in $\varepsilon$~\cite{stoc24}.
 To identify this, we extend our perturbation equations by one order further.

-For the second order equations, two types of contribution, which did not appear at the first order, are present.
-First, one needs to add second order contributions to the rotation rate $w_{ij}$.
+For the second-order equations, two types of contribution, which did not appear at the first order, are present.
+First, one needs to add second-order contributions to the rotation rate $w_{ij}$.
 For this, we write $\hat w_{2,ij}$ like $\hat w_{0,ij}$ is a rotation around the axis 3.
 Second, quadratic terms in $\hat\beta_{ia}$ are necessary.
 However, it is soon found that these terms are not relevant for the condition of the resonances.